behzodcu/repping-mito-functions/README.md

-# CSCI 4314 / 5314 Semester Project - Representing Mitochondrial Functions
+# Dynamic Visualization and Representation of Mitochondrial Functions